mcgarrah/git_timesheet_python/README.md

 # Git Timesheet Generator

-A Python script to generate timesheets from git commit history, specifically filtering for commits by a particular author.
+A Python package to generate timesheets from git commit history, specifically filtering for commits by a particular author.

 ## Overview

-This script analyzes git commit history across multiple repositories and:
+This tool analyzes git commit history across multiple repositories and:

 - Filters commits by author name/email
 - Estimates time spent on each commit (in 15-minute increments)